+3-0-3 An introduction to the

-3-0-3 An introduction to the study of psychology as an experimental quantitative science in understanding one's self and others.
+An introduction to the study of psychology as an experimental quantitative science in understanding one's self and others.
 Major topics include learning principles, personality development, the nature of conflict and adjustment and individual tests and measurements.